7 Myths Civilian Employers Have About Veterans

 Lots of guys come out of the service perfectly happy, healthy, and sane.
 Seeing combat doesn’t automatically turn you into a head case.
 Combat is what we train our servicemen and servicewomen for, and that training’s pretty good.
 Getting freaked out by it isn’t something to be ashamed of, but it’s not the default either.

 The reality is that your average vet is about as likely to be “crazy” in a noticeable way as anyone else.
 Many do struggle with depression, PTSD, and other issues that may not be immediately visible, but so do plenty of civilians.
+Thankfully, there are now ptsd cannabis treatments that can help those who struggle with these issues.

 It’s never a bad thing to have close friends or family who will notice changes in your behavior or mindset, but no one needs everyone in the world watching for signs of a freak-out in him.
 The twitching, terrified vet mostly isn’t real — and for the guys who do fit the bill, professional help is the best solution.